artof-ilvo/artof-ilvo.github.io/docs/source/installation.rst

 Ethernet over USB of the SimpleRTK3b module on a NUC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Septentrio chip of the SimpleRTK3b GPS modules provides ethernet over USB.
 This can cause problems on boot time as this USB network device may be selected in favor of the PCI network device.
 This guide provides a step-by-step approach to create a `systemd` service file that ensures the specified PCI network device is automatically connected at boot time using `nmcli`.
-The provided instructions use `systemd`, a system and service manager for Linux operating systems, to execute the NetworkManager command line interface (:code-block:bash:`nmcli`) once the network is online.
+The provided instructions use `systemd`, a system and service manager for Linux operating systems, to execute the NetworkManager command line interface (```nmcli```) once the network is online.

 1. Open a Terminal: ```Cntrl-Alt-t```